uvacobi/rna_seq_lesson/introduction.md

 The first step in the RNA-Seq workflow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequencing reads.

-The FASTQ file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
+The FASTQ file format is the de facto file format for sequence reads generated from next-generation sequencing technologies.
 This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
 Similar to FASTA, the FASTQ file begins with a header line.
 The difference is that the FASTQ header is denoted by a `@` character.
 For a single record (sequence read) there are four lines, each of which are described below:

 | Line |	Description |
 |------|-------------|